nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to modify the storage path.
-2. Task Manager prompts user to key in new desired storage path.
+2. Menion prompts user to key in new desired storage path.
 3. User types in the new desired storage path.
-4. Task Manager updates the new storage path.
+4. Menion updates the new storage path.

 Use case ends.

 **Extensions**

 2a.
 The given storage path is invalid.
 > 2a1.
-Task Manager shows an error message.<br>
+Menion shows an error message.<br>
 > Use case resumes at step 2.